RajakNoorbasha/travel-package-data-analysis/README.md

 Separated trip duration into Days and Nights
 Handled missing values and removed unnecessary columns

-5.Feature Engineering New variables were created to improve analysis.
+5. Feature Engineering New variables were created to improve analysis.

 Savings: